lippertto/janus-trainer/README.md

 There is a dev-cognito which is used for local development.
 This instance is managed manually.

-## Database

-I chose RDS because of the (time-limited) free tier that aws offers.

-The database is publicly accessible via 5432 because I did not want to integrate CI with RDS authentication and the required VPC connectivity setup.

 ## Special view for trainers

 I use a different views for the enter-route, because I assume that trainers are much more likely to be on mobile.